 Marine estate management framework

-The Marine Estate Management Act 2014 (MEM Act) provides for the strategic and integrated management of the marine estate in NSW.
-The MEM Act mandates an environmental, social and economic threat and risk assessment (TARA) to be undertaken for the entire NSW marine estate, including coastal waters, lakes and lagoons, estuaries and coastal wetlands.
+The Marine Estate Management Act 2014 provides for the strategic and integrated management of the NSW marine estate.
+The Act required an environmental, social and economic threat and risk assessment of the entire marine estate, including coastal waters, lakes and lagoons, estuaries and coastal wetlands.

-The TARA (BMT WBM 2017) assesses the pressures on the environmental assets and the social, cultural and economic benefits derived from the NSW Marine Estate (all estuarine, coastal and marine waters up to the tidal limits).
-It considers how activities create pressures (defined as stressors) on natural assets, and the threat this poses to benefits.
-The TARA has informed the development of nine new management initiatives in the Marine Estate Management Strategy 2018–2028 and will inform new marine park management plans and related coastal management programs.
+NSW Marine Estate Threat and Risk Assessment ( ) identified the pressures on the environmental assets and the social, cultural and economic benefits derived from the NSW marine estate up to the tidal limits and offshore to three nautical miles.
+It considered how activities create stresses on natural assets and the threat this poses to benefits.
+The findings of the assessment informed the development of the Marine Estate Management Strategy 2018–2028 ( ) as well as new marine park management plans and related coastal management programs.
+The assessment is scheduled for a five-year review in 2022.

 Coastal management framework